Partnership for Learning header

 Course Outline

 Ethos, so what?
 All schools necessarily and implicitly espouse a vision of the human person and give expression to a particular ethos by their choices, actions, and priorities.
-This course brings participants into conversation with the role of ethos in Catholic schools.
-It speaks to ethos not as some abstract or aspirational concept, but as something that is lived out and acted upon in school communities.
+This course brings participants into conversation with the role of ethos in Catholic primary and post-primary schools.
+It speaks to ethos not as some abstract or aspirational concept, but as something that is lived out and acted upon by school communities.
 Participants will explore the question of ethos and patronage as it is encountered today in Irish education at primary and post-primary level.
-It highlights the distinctiveness of a Catholic ethos and the manner in which it is encountered in the day-to-day life of a Catholic school.
-From this short-course, participants will deepen their understanding of how the ethos underpins, contributes, and enhances the teaching and learning across the all the curriculum areas in a Catholic school and, as a result, enhance their capacity to effectively lead in this important aspect of the teaching and learning offered by a Catholic school in a pluralist Ireland.
+It highlights the distinctiveness of a ‘Catholic’ ethos and the manner in which it is encountered in the day-to-day life of Catholic schools.
+From this short-course, participants will deepen their understanding of how the ethos underpins, contributes, and enhances teaching and learning across all curriculum areas in a Catholic school and, as a result, enhance their capacity to effectively lead in this important aspect of the teaching and learning offered by a Catholic school in a pluralist Ireland.

 Profile of Course Leader

 Dr David Kennedy (BA; MA; PhD; SFHEA) is Assistant Professor of Religious Education in the School of Human Development at DCU, Institute of Education.
-He has worked extensively with national management and patronage/trusteeship bodies in Catholic Education in the Republic of Ireland in the area of ethos development at primary and post-primary level.
+This short-course draws upon his extensive experience of working with national management and patronage/trusteeship bodies in Catholic Education in the Republic of Ireland on ethos development in Catholic primary and post-primary schools.

 Introduction to key legal issues for teachers